DeveloppeurPascal/DProj2WinSetup/README.md

 This project uses dependencies in the form of sub-modules.
 They will be absent from the ZIP file.
 You'll have to download them by hand.

+* [DeveloppeurPascal/AboutDialog-Delphi-Component](https://github.com/DeveloppeurPascal/AboutDialog-Delphi-Component) must be installed in the ./lib-externes/AboutDialog-Delphi-Component subfolder.
 * [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) must be installed in the ./lib-externes/librairies subfolder.

 To run, the program requires access to [Exe Bulk Signing](http://exebulksigning.olfsoftware.fr) (in server mode on the same workstation or on the local network) and [Inno Setup](https://jrsoftware.org/isinfo.php) (on the same computer).